 For dinner, there are lot’s of choices including Sussana’s and El Nido, but if you are in the mood for a deep sea treat, you must head a few miles south to Puerto Nuevo.

-This little village is famous for their traditional lobster dinner.
+This little village is famous for its traditional lobster dinner.
 There are around 30 restaurants in the village, but my favorite is La Casa del Pescador.

 They have been family owned since 1970, their food delicious and have wonderful waiters.
 They also have an outstanding view of the Pacific Ocean — especially at sunset.
 Lobsters are served with handmade tortillas, beans, rice, and melted butter as well as chips and salsa.